nezinau11/color-split/README.md

 # color-split
 A Python script to split an indexed color or an RGB image with less than 256 colors into b&amp;w channels of each color.
-Created to be used for printing color raster images on metal with a laser.
+Created to be used for printing color raster images on metal (titanium and steel) with a laser.

-The Python script requires 3.x Python, the PIL and webcolors Python to be installed.
+The Python script requires 3.x Python, the PIL and webcolors Python modules to be installed.
 It has some additional simple functionality besides the color splitting, such as upscaling, outputting the color palette and more for convenience.
-Here’s how you use it for an image named `dith.png` that you’d engrave using 635 DPI (0.04mm line width):
+Here’s how you use it for an image named `dith.png` that you’d engrave with Lightburn or some other laser engraving software using 635 DPI (0.04mm line width):
 ```
 PS C:\colors> .\colors.py --dpi 635 --scale 2 dith.png
 Image size is 1200x1200.
 Image mode is RGBA, number of colors is 8.